theoko/PHPigeon/README.md

-# Users
+# PHPigeon

-Users is a mass-mail web app built with laravel 5.2
+PHPigeon is a mass-mail web app built with laravel 5.2

 # How to use it